 (Somewhat) Shorter Selgin: There's supply and demand for money, but there's no real way to measure the supply for money.
 That's okay; we still can use the concept of demand for money (which is different from wanting money).
-Let's assume monetarist economics -- define economic growth as money demand growing slower than the (unmeasurable) money supply and economic, and economic contraction as as money demand growing slower than the (unmeasurable) money supply.
+Let's assume monetarist economics -- define economic growth as money demand growing slower than the (unmeasurable) money supply, and economic contraction as as money demand growing slower than the (unmeasurable) money supply.
 Now monetary policy can mitigate that shortage or surplus of (again, unmeasurable) money by "an appropriate change the available number of dollars of different sorts" (where the meanings of "appropriate", "available number", and "different sorts" are unknown, unmeasurable and undefined, respectively).
 But also, even though I started off this explanation with demand for money, we're really talking about the demand for purchasing power which involves the demand for money and the prices of goods.
 And if prices were flexible, then changing the (unmeasurable) supply of money would just lead to changes in prices of goods.

 One thing I think is useful about the information equilibrium model is that you can make it clear when someone is trying to pull a fast one with a couple symbols.
 Selgin's model is two information equilibrium relationships: